Trump says the U.S. will 'take over' Gaza and relocate its people. What does it mean?

 Whether or not it is a viable vision, the once-fringe Israeli idea of "transfer" — expelling or encouraging the emigration of Palestinians to other countries so Israel can take over their land — has quickly moved further into the Israeli mainstream with Trump's comments in recent weeks about relocating Gazans.

-In a poll published Monday, about seven out of ten Israelis supported the idea, with most Jewish Israelis polled calling it a "practical plan that should be pursued."
+In a poll published Monday, about 7 out of 10 Israelis supported the idea, with most Jewish Israelis polled calling it a "practical plan that should be pursued."
 Most Arab citizens of Israel polled opposed the idea in the survey, conducted by the Jewish People Policy Institute think tank in Jerusalem.

 Both Trump and Netanyahu were noncommittal Tuesday about extending the ceasefire deal under negotiation with Hamas.
 Israeli observers say the attention-grabbing headlines of Trump's plans for Gaza distract from what Netanyahu and Trump may have agreed to behind closed doors — potentially a commitment not to resume the Gaza war.